contextgeneric/cgp-patterns/content/introduction.md

 A separate book will be written in the future, to provide beginner-friendly tutorials for learning context-generic programming.

+For brievity, this book also does not cover motivation or concrete examples of _why_ you should learn and use context-generic programming.
+We will cover that in blog posts, and a separate book that covers real world use of CGP.

 ## Chapter Outlines

 The first section of this book, _Core Concepts_, will introduce core concepts of CGP.